 Carbonation Process Description

-b) Liming tank is equipped with agitator to keep the liquor and lime solution mixture in suspension and for better mixing.
+b) The liming tank is equipped with an agitator to keep the liquor and lime solution mixture in suspension and for better mixing.

 c) Generally the carbonation process consists of two no’s of carbonators working in series as 1st carbonator and 2nd